 Most business owners will initially receive advice from their accountant that a good time to incorporate is when they reach a certain magic number either in terms of total revenue or taxable income to warrant the justification of the tax benefits which kick in at a certain level that are obtained through a company structure.
 But most don’t consider when is a good time to incorporate from a LEGAL PERSPECTIVE.

 Most accountants have a magic number

 Each accountant will have a magic number they consider is the right time.
 They will sometimes advise to stay a sole trader until that time or at the end of a financial year around that time.
-From a financial perspective, it makes sense to Incorporate 1 July so you don’t have to file 2 sets of tax returns, pay 2 lots of fees and be running 2 sets of accounts from when you moved over from sole trader to company.
+From a financial perspective, it makes sense to Incorporate 1 July so you don’t have to file two sets of tax returns, pay two lots of fees and be running two sets of accounts from when you moved over from sole trader to company.
 If you’re going to incorporate some-time during a financial year, it makes sense to do it from a financial perspective on 1 July, however there might be reasons from a legal perspective, not to wait until that time. i.e. not to wait until the next financial year, just because you’re not doing the amount of revenue your accountant says will allow you to achieve tax benefits of incorporating.

 You should speak to your accountant AND your lawyer

 What we don’t find often is the accountant saying at that point – “but……you should obtain legal advice as to whether the business you are conducting is potentially risky and whether you should consider incorporating right from the start”.

 Most business owners will start to trade in their business and some are doing quite risky activities and rely on the advice from their accountant solely, without seeking legal advice as to whether that structure is right from a legal protection standpoint.